Fantomas42/django-blog-zinnia/docs/FAQ.rst

     ZINNIA_WYSIWYG setting, and use the the `markup application
     <http://docs.djangoproject.com/en/dev/ref/contrib/markup/>`_ in
     your templates.

+* Is Zinnia able to allow multiple users to edit it's own blog ?

+    Zinnia is designed to be multi-site.
+That's mean you can publish entries on several sites or share an admin interface for all the sites handled.

+    Zinnia also provides a new permission that's allow or not the user to change the authors.
+Usefull for collaborative works.

+    But if you want to restrict the edition of the entries by site, authors or whatever you want, it's your job to implement this functionality in your project.

+    The simple way to do that, respecting the Django rules, is to override the admin classes provided by Zinnia, and register those classes in another admin site.

 * I want an image gallery in my posts, what can I do ?